lwr/EPromises/README.md

       and [NodeJS equivalent](https://nodejs.org/dist/latest-v16.x/docs/api/process.html#process_event_unhandledrejection), read
       this [for more information](https://github.com/domenic/unhandled-rejections-browser-spec)

-      Any of these system-wide solutions seems not suitable for apps in most scenario, this extension can take care of this simpler and lightweight
+      Any of these system-wide solutions seems not suitable for apps in most scenarios, this extension can take care of this simpler and lightweight

-      Promise rejection will all handled by default `uncaught` (regist in prototype), without any global pollution
+      Promise rejection will all be handled by default `uncaught` (registered in the prototype), without any global pollution

 - Other extensions

-  such as `onRTN / onERR / fin`, and more extentions can be added easily, [see this example](demo/simple-esm.html)
+  Such as `onRTN / onERR / fin`, and more extensions can be added easily, [see this example](demo/simple-esm.html)

 ## Compatibility